About Intense Pulsed Light Treatments

 Each Advanced Treatment uses a particular wavelength to target the problem areas.
 The treatments have fantastic results for a number of skin conditions including; rosacea, pigmentation, acne, broken blood vessels, red and blue facial veins, fine lines and wrinkles.

 Scarring caused by acne is very different to any other scar as it is caused by a defecit of collagen in the particular area.
 After the acne has subsided, the skin needs collagen to heal and if the skin underlying the subsided acne doesn’t have any, this can lead to ‘ice pick scars’.

-The SkinBase™ IPL medical treatment for acne not only targets the acne to prevent future outbreaks but floods the area with collagen in order for the skin to be able to heal itself properly, preventing scars and helping to reduce the appearance of existing ones.
+The SkinBase™ Advanced IPL treatment for acne not only targets the acne to prevent future outbreaks but floods the area with collagen in order for the skin to be able to heal itself properly, preventing scars and helping to reduce the appearance of existing ones.

 We recommend a course of 3-4 treatments at 2-3 week intervals for best results.
 The treatment is pain free.

 Photorejuvenation is a broad term used to describe the treatment of photo ageing including wrinkles, pigmentation and age spots.
 The skin can be damaged due to a number of reasons including over exposure to the sun, hormonal changes, chemicals in soaps and shampoos and due to genetic predispositions.